MicrosoftDocs/edge-developer/microsoft-edge/webview2/code-samples-links.md

 1. In your resulting, local copy of the repo directory structure, find all `*.sln` files.

-1. Open a `.sln` file in Visual Studio, or possibly in Visual Studio Code.
+1. Open a `.sln` file in Visual Studio.
 For example, open your local copy of [WebView2Samples.sln](https://github.com/MicrosoftEdge/WebView2Samples/blob/master/SampleApps/WebView2Samples.sln).
-Generally, these samples require Visual Studio, not Visual Studio Code.
+This repo's solution files require Visual Studio, not Visual Studio Code.

 See also [Install Visual Studio](get-started/win32.md#install-visual-studio) in _Get started with WebView2 in Win32 apps_.